 What Happens When You Violate Your Restraining Order?

 For instance, you could be arrested.
 A conviction would get you as much as one year in jail and fines as high as $1,000.
 And the consequences only get worse.
 If you hurt someone as you violate your restraining order, the penalty is as much as one year in jail and a fine as high as $2,000.
 Multiple violations result in increasingly harsh sentences.
 There are also mandatory minimums for frequent violators.
+It’s also important to note that it doesn’t matter if you have a permanent or temporary restraining order against you.
+While it’s in effect a temporary restraining order has the same impact as permanent restraining orders.
+If you’ve been issued an injunction, contact a restraining order lawyer who is familiar with the court of legal jurisdiction.

 Do You Have a Restraining Order Against You?